-The cabin sits on 5 acres, and feels remote, but it's just 12 minutes from downtown Joshua Tree, and 15 minutes from the National Park's main entrance.
-We're on the grid but well off the pavement — you will travel a few miles on a secure, hard dirt road to get here.
+The cabin sits on 5 acres, and feels remote, but it's just 12 minutes from downtown Joshua Tree.
+You will travel a few miles on a secure, hard dirt road to get here.
 Enjoy the spectacular panoramic sunset and sunrise—as well as a blanket of stars.
 In the wintertime, you can build a bonfire too.
 Sleep comfortably in a queen-sized bed.

 Extra guests can sleep on the air mattress or camp on the site for an additional $30/person per night.
 This absolutely must be arranged with us ahead of time so that it can be reflected in the Airbnb reservation and bill.

-Please note that we have a two-night minimum stay on weekends.
-This requirement allows us to keep our per-night rate low, so that the greatest number of folks get a chance to experience being here in the unfenced desert, under the Milky Way.
+Please note that we have a TW0-NIGHT MINIMUM stay.
+This requirement allows us to keep our rates low, so that the greatest number of folks get a chance to experience being here in the unfenced desert, under the Milky Way.

 We donate 2.5% of our proceeds to the Mojave Desert Land Trust, an excellent local non-profit organization devoted to "protect[ing] the Mojave Desert ecosystem and its scenic and cultural resource values."

 Upon your arrival, we will introduce you to how the cabin works, and to the land and its animals.
 We live up the road and will be available 24/7 during your stay.